foldedtoad/dwm1001/README.md

 ### OS
 Linux, Mac or Windows

-This project was developed in a VirtualBox VM running Ubuntu 18.4 (LTS), but there is no reason it should work with the other OSes.
+This project was developed in a VirtualBox VM running Ubuntu 18.04 (LTS), but there is no reason these changes should work with the other OSes.

 ### Hardware
 You will need at least one `DWM1001-dev` board and a `micro-USB` cable.